d1hydr0gen/moe-counter-lite/README.md

-# OUTDATED!
-now this wont work idk why but something sh*t happend i think. i hope someone fix it lmafo i got error on require('mime') and it says change to import() but i got error "getType() is not function" error, so sucks. i hate nodejs. its so f**king bad.

-i stop updating this. ill never update this. dont use this. bye

 # Moe Counter Lite
 Moe Counter Lite is recoded version of Moe-Counter with Improvments.<br>
 It can handle averge 12,550 requests per seconds under 10-90ms response time(depends machine spec)<br>